 An extra yawn one morning in the springtime, an extra snooze one night in the autumn is all that we ask in return for dazzling gifts.
 We borrow an hour one night in April; we pay it back with golden interest five months later. ~Winston Churchill

 We are a month before the end of the first trimester of the school year, which means that it is progress report time for our programs who get grades.
 Our CR high school students will be getting their progress reports, and report cards for Nature Academy students are just around the corner.
-For our homeschool families, we are a third of the way through the school year.
+For our homeschool families, we are nearly a third of the way through the school year.